nlohmann/json/doc/mkdocs/docs/api/basic_json/operator=.md

 ??? example

     The code below shows and example for the copy assignment.
 It creates a copy of value `a` which is then swapped with `b`.
-Finally\, the copy of `a` (which is the null value after the swap) is destroyed.
+Finally, the copy of `a` (which is the null value after the swap) is destroyed.

     ```cpp
     --8<-- "examples/basic_json__copyassignment.cpp"